 In a saucepan, place coconut oil and chopped onion.
 Cook over medium-high heat, stirring often, until onion become translucent and start to brown—about 7 minutes.
 Add garlic, stir and cook another 2 minutes.

 Add veggie broth and slurry and bring to a boil stirring constantly.
-Stir in miso and salt.
 Once boiling, reduce heat to maintain a rolling boil for about 1 minute.
-Remove from heat and allow to cool down for about 5 minutes.
+Remove from heat and allow to cool down for about 10 minutes until warm, but not too hot (excessive heat can kill the beneficial enzymes and probiotics in the miso so let it cool down).
 If you like the thickness of the gravy, go ahead and blend in the blender or food processor until smooth (don’t blend if you like a chunky gravy, just go ahead and serve).
 If you want more thickness, add another round of arrowroot slurry and return to a rolling boil for one minute—stir constantly.
-Season with pepper and salt to taste.
-Serve warm.
+Let it cool to warm.
+Stir in miso (really makes the flavor amazing) and salt once desired texture has been achieved.
+Season with pepper (and more salt if you want) to taste.

 Try out this gravy on Rea’s Mushroom and Thyme Mashed Potatoes, Easy Herb Roasted Veggies or Canadian-style on Mixed Root Veggie Fries.
 And stay tuned for more holiday recipes coming soon that would also be tasty with Easy & Amazing Gravy.